 social distancing we need to reintroduce GP's to their patients.
 Maybe getting them to sit in a room in the surgery with a life-sized mannequin that smells a bit.
 Currently they're enjoying a charmed life working in their surgeries making phone calls and filling

 out prescriptions for their £100,000 pa salary.
-I think they're going to be very reluctant to go back to how things were before.
+I think they're going to be very reluctant to go back to how things used to be.

 Our next trip, God-willing, will be next spring when we'll again attempt that planned extended trip around Spain.
 If we leave it much later than that it will be unbearably hot towards the end of the trip.
-Not only that but Medallion Man, Babes, and their brat kids will be there in droves, tanning their tits and tattoos whilst trying to drown themselves in pints of chilled pee.
+Not only that but Medallion Man, 'Babes', and their brat kids will be there by the planeload, tanning their tits and tattoos whilst trying to drown themselves in pints of chilled p**s.

 The format for the blog will revert back to normal where The Chef and I just wing it on a day-to-day basis.
 No more research to try and find things of interest.....well maybe just occasionally.

-As always, short though it was, I wouldn't have wanted to undertake this trip with anyone other than my darling Rosina, who, nearly twenty-five years ago, rescued me from a lonely and unhappy life, and stood by me whilst I wrestled with my conscience.
-I love her with all my heart.
+As always, short though it was, I wouldn't have wanted to undertake this trip with anyone other than my darling Rosina, who, some twenty-five years ago, rescued me from a lonely and unhappy life, and stood by me whilst I wrestled with my conscience.
+I love her with all my heart (I can say that because as far as I'm aware she doesn't read the blog).

 It looks as if things are going to get a lot tougher over the coming months, but if we ALL do our little bit then collectively it will amount to a lot, and hopefully enough.